Bylaws of the Highlands Lawn Bowling Club

 all the required information, including return date (4 days from sign out date).

-On return the member will ask a Board Member to verify their
+return the member will ask a Board Member to verify their return, sign the

-return, sign the bowls back in and return them to the appropriate tray in the
+bowls back in and put them to the appropriate tray in the racks.

 If, due to extenuating circumstances, the member is unable to